rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 ## Using Trait Objects that Allow for Values of Different Types

 In Chapter 8, we mentioned that one limitation of vectors is that they can only store elements of one type.
-We created a workaround in Listing 8-10 where we defined a `SpreadsheetCell` enum that had variants to hold integers, floats, and text.
+We created a workaround in [Listing 8-10][Listing-8-10] where we defined a `SpreadsheetCell` enum that had variants to hold integers, floats, and text.
 This meant we could store different types of data in each cell and still have a vector that represented a row of cells.
 This is a perfectly good